anandjanki/thoughtart/content/courses/add-math/series/binomial-theorem/index.md

 ### Sierpinski triangle

-We conclude this session by noting that if we color the odd and even numbers in the Pascal's triangle with different colors, then we get a picture that resembles the Sierpinski triangle.
+We conclude this session by noting that if we color the odd and even numbers in the Pascal's triangle with different colors[^5], then we get a picture that resembles the Sierpinski triangle[^6].

 {{< columns >}}
 {{< figure src="images/Sierpinski_Pascal_triangle.svg" class="figs" title="" >}}